SGEMM-cube: Precision-Recovery FP32 GEMM Approximation on Ascend NPUs with FP16 Matrix Engines

-Ma et al.~\cite{ma2022efficiently} further advanced this line of work by introducing an optimized operand decomposition scheme that emulates FP32 precision using only FP16 operations.
+Ma et al.~\cite{ma2022efficiently} further advanced this field by introducing an optimized operand decomposition scheme that approximates FP32 precision using only FP16 operations.
 Their method carefully accounts for the implicit leading bit in the FP32 mantissa, reducing the worst-case error to approximately one bit.
 To sustain high throughput, they implemented different memory pipeline strategies that overlaps tile loading with computation, ensuring that the Tensor Cores remain fully utilized.